 There are two ways of doing this.
 You can use a span gas, a mixed gas containing a certain level of oxygen in a background gas that ideally matches your sample, or you can use air.
 The advantage of using air is that its value really is 20.9% and it doesn't change; the disadvantage is that it means that the sensor is exposed to air and so it will take a while for the reading to come down again afterwards.
-Typically, at room temperature, and AMI analyzer will take about twenty minutes or less to come down to below 10ppm after a one minute exposure to air.

 The advantage of using a span gas is that you can calibrate it to a value close to the range of interest.
 Although ideally the background gas ought to be the same as the sample gas, it is often impractical to get such gas mixtures particularly if the background gas contains a flammable gas.
-Fortunately nitrogen is normally adequate as the background, and often 80ppm oxygen in nitrogen works well as a low level span gas.
+Fortunately nitrogen is normally adequate as the background.
 The main exception is when helium is the main ingredient of the background.
 Sensors do not like rapidly swapping between helium and other gases and in this case it is strongly recommended that you do use a helium/oxygen mixture as the span gas.